neurolabusc/AppleSiliconForNeuroimaging/README.md

 There are some inherent weaknesses to using Macintosh for brain imaging:

  - NVidia graphics cards and therefore the CUDA language are not supported.
 Tools like [eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy), [Probtrackx](https://users.fmrib.ox.ac.uk/~moisesf/Probtrackx_GPU/index.html) and [Bedpostx](https://users.fmrib.ox.ac.uk/~moisesf/Bedpostx_GPU/Installation.html) are dramatically accelerated by this technology.
- - While Linux is open-source, Apple's code is opaque.
+ - While Linux is open-source, Apple's software are opaque.
 While some of Apple's attempts to protect users computers may be well intentioned, they have had [unintended consequences](https://arstechnica.com/gadgets/2020/11/macos-big-sur-launch-appears-to-cause-temporary-slowdown-in-even-non-big-sur-macs/).
-A primary tenet of science is replication, and therefore transparent, open-source code has strong appeal.
+A primary tenet of science is replication, and therefore transparent open source code has strong appeal.
+Scientists often share applications they develop with each other, and recent security features introduced by Apple can challenge this.
+Scientists, hobbyists and others who are not full time macOS developers will  find it difficult and expensive to support  the complex security features of macOS.
+Features like [Gatekeeper Path Randomization](https://weblog.rogueamoeba.com/2016/06/29/sierra-and-gatekeeper-path-randomization/), the requirement for all native Apple Silicon executables to be codesigned (locally with `codesign -s - exename`), quarantine of untrusted libraries (e.g. SPM and FSL both require calls like `xattr -dr com.apple.quarantine *.dylib`) and [application notarization](https://github.com/neurolabusc/NotarizeC) (which requires a $99 per year developer subscription) are all impediments for scientific applications.

 ## Potential for Apple Silicon

 Initial reviews have suggested [Apple's M1 CPU has outstanding performance](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested).
 It includes [Rosetta2](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested/6), that will translate most x86-64 programs to Apple Silicon (AArch64) instructions providing seamless operation and reasonable performance.
 There are specific features that are appealing for neuroimaging.